Dr. Julia Cayne, UKCP Reg; MBACP (Senior Accred); C. Psychol; AFBPsS

 Our work together would begin with an initial meeting, to explore your needs, so do call me to arrange a no obligation first appointment.

-Although I work with a wide range of issues, as listed below, such listings cannot cover all of our experiences as human beings.
+Although I work with a wide range of issues, (including anxiety and depression) as listed below, such listings cannot cover all of our experiences as human beings.
 Thus sometimes we can say there is a definite issue or problem such as relationship issues, work related problems, anxiety, depression, life crises and anger issues, (to name just a few) but sometimes people come for quite vague reasons; some with wider concerns such as their feelings about themselves and others; and there are those who are questioning the meaning of their life and where it is going.

 My practice is based 4 miles west of Wilton and 8 miles east of Shaftesbury and is within easy reach of the A30 (Wilton to Shaftesbury) and A303, being within distance of various communities such as: Salisbury, Wilton, Amesbury, Tisbury, Shaftesbury, Blandford Forum, Sturminster Newton, Wimborne, Wincanton and Fordingbridge.